5 Examples of Dangerous WhatsApp Phishing Attacks

 This popularity is precisely why the Fraud Help Desk now receives approximately one thousand reports each month regarding fraudulent activities on the platform.

-Common Phishing Techniques
+Common Techniques and Tactics

-From fake messages and missed calls to impersonating users by hacking their accounts, the ingenuity of these scams is often shocking.
+From fake messages and missed calls to mimic users by hacking their accounts, the ingenuity of these scams is often shocking.
 They quickly adapt their strategies, continuously revising their modus operandi to stay a step ahead.

 The attackers often use a very simple message such as a message from a manager or employee asking to purchase gift cards on an urgent basis as they are in an important meeting.

-5 Shocking Examples of WhatsApp Phishing Attacks
+5 Shocking Examples of WhatsApp Attacks

-#A. Phishing Through Missed Calls
+#A. Through Missed Calls

 1. How is it carried out?